 A development she attributed to how society views women and has come to believe they should not be treated fairly even in business and the workplace.

-Some of the women who spoke to MAWA Foundation at different mining sites in the Kuje area of Abuja narrated how they are denied ownership of land and were not allowed their entitlement to compensation from extractive companies who have destroyed their farms and took over their means of livelihood.
+Some of the women who spoke to MAWA Foundation at different mining sites in the Kuje area of Abuja narrated how they are denied ownership of land and were not allowed their entitlement to compensation from extractive companies who have destroyed their farms and taken over their means of livelihood.

 What we saw as a pattern in over five quarry sites visited at Kuje, Bwari, Kwali, Gwagwalada, and Orozo, are widespread and long-term patterns of economic exclusion, exploitation, and human rights abuses that are disproportionately borne by women and children.